infrafast/piwebpool/README.md

-3)  run the piwebpool install script using command "source setup.sh" You can change default values in setup.sh file if you wish
+3)  run the piwebpool install script using command "source setup.sh" You can change default values in setup.sh file if you wish Be careful, in particular the webroot is set to the piwebpool folder which could screw your existing install

 4) check and modify the configuration with your setup: